Movatterモバイル変換

 Publication history

-Chris Kent first appeared inAction Comics #844 (December 2006), in the story arcSuperman: Last Son, and was created byRichard Donner,Geoff Johns, andAdam Kubert.
+He first appeared inAction Comics #844 (December 2006), in the story arcSuperman: Last Son, and was created byRichard Donner,Geoff Johns, andAdam Kubert.
 The character has assumed the role ofNightwing.
 FollowingFlashpoint, DC revisited the concept of Zod's heroic son.
-On Earth-16, he succeeds Clark Kent who’s his biological father on that earth as Superman and is best friends with the new Batman,Damian Wayne.
+On Earth-16, he succeeds Clark Kent as Superman and is best friends with the new Batman,Damian Wayne.
+On Earth-2, in the comicEarth 2, Zod's sonVal-Zod succeeds Kal-El as the pacifist Superman of his universe.[1]

 A new version of Lor-Zod was introduced in 2017 duringDC Rebirth in theAction Comics series during the "Revenge" storyline, this time as a villain.